lee-zhg/manage-logs-logdna/README-setup-logdna.md

     !["Created IBM Log Analysis with LogDNA"](doc/images/observability02.png)

-## Step 2 - Install LogDNA agent on IKS cluster
+## Step 2 - Connect your application and IKS cluster to LogDNA

 To collect logs from IKS cluster and related applications, LogDNA agent will be installed on each node of the cluster.